Time for barley to get its turn in the spotlight!

 In this recipe, you might notice that there is a bit more liquid for the volume of grain in this dish than if you were making risotto with the traditional Arborio rice; that’s because the barley takes a bit longer to cook.
 Rest assured – your patience will be well-rewarded by this yummy and satisfying dish that my taste testers called “restaurant worthy”.

-1 medium butternut squash peeled, seeded, cut into 1/2-inch cubes
+- 1 medium butternut squash peeled, seeded, cut into 1/2” cubes

-4 cups chicken or vegetable stock (look for low-sodium if using storebought)
+- 4 cups (1 L) chicken or vegetable stock (look for low-sodium if using storebought)

 - Preheat oven to 400F.